Astarte902/SEA2GO-USB-Isolation-Module/README.md

     - ~~Base KiCad design of Expansion Card~~
         - ~~Figure out whether regular or retrofit variants are needed/more suited~~
     - ~~CAD files for mechanical housing~~
-        - Either decide on using OpenSCAD, or makig the design ourselves based on provided dimensions in other CAD software.
+        - Either decide on editing the existing stl files in software capable of that, or making the design ourselves based on provided dimensions in other CAD software.

 - Electrical Schematic
     - Decide on method of isolation (Current suggestion from MegaKG is to utilise Diodes and optical signals)